viktorbenei/vagrant-docker/README.md

 Base Vagrant repo to run a Docker container in Vagrant.

 Uses the [phusion / baseimage](https://registry.hub.docker.com/u/phusion/baseimage/)
-Docker image which can properly run with Vagrant.
+Docker image which can properly run within Vagrant.

 ## How to start / run?